 What is Pilates Workout?

-Most of Pilates exercises are bodyweight, but you can also add weights or bands for the additional resistance.
-But if you’re a beginner, you can do Pilates moves without weights.
+Most Pilates exercises are bodyweight, but you can also add weights or bands for additional resistance.

-Pilates Exercises That Can Be Included in the HIIT Workout Program
+Best Exercises To Include the HIIT Pilates Workout Program

 1. Jumping Jacks

-Jumping jacks give you good warm-up and increases your heart plus allow your lunges to take oxygen more efficiently.
+Jumping jacks give you a good warm-up, increases your heart, and allow your lungs to take oxygen efficiently.

 To perform the jumping jacks,

-- And then jump back to the same position and repeat as many times as you like.
+- Jump back to return to the start and repeat as many times as possible.

 2. Pulse Squat